 Details for the program are as follows:

 - The dates of the program are expected to be:

-- (please note dates are subject to change and will be finalized in June)
+- (please note dates are subject to change and will be finalized soon!!)

 - Youth must secure their own transportation to and from Hartford for the program.
 Transportation to off-site field trips from the Queer Academy space will be provided.